 Amanda Havriluk, a graduate of DePaul University in Chicago, began her finance career on fixed income trading desks in both Atlanta and New York.
 Ms. Havriluk was named Partner at Avec in 2019.
 Ms. Havriluk has worked closely with Ms. Lesavoy on business development activities since January 2016.
 Prior to this, Ms. Havriluk managed the fundraise process for Avec’s clients, including the monitoring of investor communications and focused on improving the operational aspects of the company.
 She holds the Series 7 and 63 registrations with FINRA.

 Garrett Cushing rejoined Avec Capital in 2023 as Vice President.
-Garrett came to Avec from GCM Grosvenor where he worked as an Associate on the Fund Data Reporting and Analytics Team.
+Mr. Cushing came to Avec from GCM Grosvenor where he worked as an Associate on the Fund Data Reporting and Analytics Team.
 He began his career at Grosvenor as an Associate on the Data Team within Marketing.
-Garrett is a graduate from Montclair State University, during which time he also completed Wall Street Prep Financial Modeling Certification and Bloomberg Market Concepts Certification programs.
-In his last semester Garrett worked as Research and Project Development Intern with Avec Capital.
+Mr. Cushing is a graduate of Montclair State University, during that time he also completed the Wall Street Prep Financial Modeling Certification and the Bloomberg Market Concepts Certification programs.
+In his last semester at Montclair State University, Mr. Cushing worked as Research and Project Development Intern with Avec Capital.

 Mr. Vet retired from Avec Capital in 2015 but continues as a Senior Advisor for the firm.
 Prior to joining Avec Capital in 2008, Mr. Vet was a Managing Director of Cue Capital, LP for three years.
 Mr. Vet performed due diligence on funds the placement agent was considering representing.
 In June 2005, Mr. Vet retired after almost 30 years from the NYS Teachers’ Retirement System, an $85 billion defined benefit public pension plan.
 Starting in with NYS Teachers’ in the mid-70’s, Joe held several positions, including Finance Officer, Division Manager (responsible for Finance, Human Resources and overseeing the System’s budget) and the Executive level position of Director of Internal Audit.
 He was appointed to the Executive position of Securities Investment Officer in 1998 which he held until his retirement.
 In this position, he was responsible for over 85% of the System’s assets, including investments in fixed income, international & domestic equities, and private equity.
 He also had responsibility for asset allocation, manager selection and monitoring outside managers.
 Mr. Vet rejuvenated the System’s interest in private equity and took the program from $100 million in commitments in 1998 to over $5.3 billion of committed capital by early 2005.
 Re-starting from the ground up, Mr. Vet developed a strategy to enhance the program by developing an internal professional staff, establishing a process to identify potential fund investments, performing due diligence alongside staff and working through an approval process with the Retirement Board.
 Beginning with a modest 3% target, the program is now on track for a 7% allocation of assets.
 Investments include direct fund investing, secondaries, buyouts, venture capital, domestic and international funds.
 The team reviewed almost 50 opportunities each quarter which ultimately generated between two or four commitments per quarter.